10 Ways To Land A Job As A Yoga Teacher

 I recently finished my training and have been lucky enough to land a few teaching jobs.
-Lots of my fellow teacher trainees have been asking what I've been doing so I figured I'd share a few tips just in case anyone else had the same questions!
+Lots of my fellow teacher trainees have been asking what I've been doing so I'm here to share my best tips!

 1. Keep up with your own practice.